ElementTech/kube-reqsizer/README.md

 which provides a reconcile function responsible for synchronizing resources untile the desired state is reached on the cluster

 ### Test It Out
-1. Install the CRDs into the cluster:
+1. Install the controller into the cluster:

 ```sh
 make install